Brian James (guitarist)

-Brian James (born Brian Robertson, 18 February 1955) is an English punk rock guitarist, who is best known for being a founding member of The Damned as well as of The Lords of the New Church.
+Brian James (born Brian Robertson, 18 February 1951 – 6 March 2025) was an English punk rock guitarist, who was a founding member of the Damned as well as of the Lords of the New Church.

-Biography
+Life and career

-He began his musical career playing in several proto-punk bands including London SS and The Subterraneans, in addition to glam rock band Bastard.
-James moved on to The Damned, writing almost all the material on their first two albums (Damned Damned Damned and Music for Pleasure) before leaving at the end of 1977.
+James was born in Hammersmith, London on 18 February 1951.
+He began his musical career in 1973 by forming garage rock outfit Bastard, which James eventually decamped to Belgium to get gigs as there were few bookings in the UK on account of the band’s name.
+James played in proto-punk group London SS, alongside Mick Jones, later of The Clash.
+James then co-founded The Damned, writing almost all the material on their first two albums (Damned Damned Damned and Music for Pleasure) before leaving at the end of 1977.

-In the following years James formed the short-lived Tanz Der Youth together with Andy Colqhoun on bass, Alan Powell on drums and Tony Moore on keyboards.
-They toured with Black Sabbath and released the single "I'm Sorry, I'm Sorry" / "Delay" in 1978.
+In the following years James formed the short-lived Tanz Der Youth together with Andy Colqhoun on bass, Alan Powell (ex-Hawkwind, ex-Chicken Shack) on drums, and Tony Moore (previously of Iron Maiden) on keyboards.
+They toured with Black Sabbath on the Never Say Die!
+Tour and released the single "I'm Sorry, I'm Sorry" / "Delay" in 1978.
 James then played in Iggy Pop's solo touring band (1979) and recorded his first two solo singles, "Ain't That a Shame" (1979) and "Why?
 Why?
 Why?"
 (1982), both with Stewart Copeland on drums.
-He also guested on The Saints' 1982 album, Out in the Jungle.
+He also guested on proto punk forerunners The Saints' 1982 album, Out in the Jungle.

-He would later co-found and play in The Lords of the New Church with Stiv Bators.
+He later co-founded and played in The Lords of the New Church with Stiv Bators.
 The band recorded three studio albums and one EP, along with several live albums, from 1982 until their break-up in 1989.

-James reunited with The Damned for two shows at London Town and Country Club UK June 1988.
+In June 1988, James reunited with The Damned for two shows at The London Town and Country Club UK (now renamed O2 Forum Kentish Town).

 Over a decade after his first solo single, he used the time without a band to record his eponymous solo debut album for the New Rose label in 1990.
 It featured long-time collaborators Malcolm Mortimore on drums and Alan Lee Shaw on bass.

-From 1992 to 1996, James then played guitar with the Brussels-based band the Dripping Lips.
+From 1992 to 1996, James played guitar with the Brussels-based band the Dripping Lips.
 In 1992 he was invited by Scottish vocalist Robbie Kelman to co-write the soundtrack for the film Abracadabra, directed by Harry Cleven.
 The subsequent soundtrack album, produced by Kelman, was released in Benelux by EMI/INDISC.
 The band was composed by Robbie Kelman on vocals, James on guitar, Alan Lee Shaw on bass and Paul Zahl (ex-Flamin' Groovies) on drums.
 Kelman brought in his friend and record producer Jimmy Miller to helm their second album, Ready to Crack.
 Shaw had moved on to play guitar in The Damned, and Nico Mansy replaced him on bass.